 A 2010 study found that people who had four or more drinks a day had about five times the risk of mouth and pharynx cancers compared to people who never drank or drank only occasionally.
 However, it also indicated an increased risk for moderate alcohol drinking, which counts as one drink a day.2

-Another important study found that when you stop drinking, you can reduce your alcohol-related risk of getting oral cancer by 2% for each year you remain tee-total.3 Limiting the risk of oral cancer is one reason to drink within the recommended alcohol unit guidelines of 14 units per week for both men and women.
+Another important study found that when you stop drinking, you can reduce your alcohol-related risk of getting oral cancer by 2% for each year you remain tee-total.3 Limiting the risk of oral cancer is one reason to drink within the UK Chief Medical Officers’ low risk drinking guidelines of 14 units per week for both men and women.

 Catching oral cancer early is important because early diagnosis by a dentist or doctor makes it much more likely that you’ll make a full recovery.
 A delay in seeking professional advice is a main factor contributing to the delayed diagnosis of oral cancer and hence potentially worse outcome.4 The main symptoms of oral cancer are:

 If you have an ulcer that isn’t painful it’s important that you still get it checked by a dentist or doctor.
 Painful oral cancer symptoms don’t develop until the cancer is at a more advanced stage.

 Swelling or an ulcer may be the first sign of oral cancer.
-The earlier it is diagnosed the more likely you’ll make a full recovery.
+The earlier it is diagnosed the more likely you’ll make a full recovery.5

 Later signs of oral cancer can include a numb feeling in the mouth, pain or an ulcer beginning to weep blood.
 If you experience one or more of those symptoms it’s vital to see a dentist or doctor as soon as you can.